daattali/beautiful-jekyll/_posts/2023-04-15-data-scientist-joining-ci-cd-party.md

 ![branches-2](/assets/data/2023-04-15-ci-pic-2.png){: .mx-auto.d-block :}

-Here, after setiing the `Branch name pattern`to `main`, we mark 'Require branches to be up to date before merging' to allow pull requests to be tested with the latest code and to prohibit bypassing the settings for any roles by choosing the `Do not allow bypassing the above settings` option:
+Here, after setting the `Branch name pattern` to `main`, we mark `Require branches to be up to date before merging` to allow pull requests to be tested with the latest code and to prohibit bypassing the settings for any roles by choosing the `Do not allow bypassing the above settings` option:

 ![branches-3](/assets/data/2023-04-15-ci-pic-3.png){: .mx-auto.d-block :}